-Since its inception in 1956 to present, the Chapter has awarded more than a quarter of a million dollars in scholarship, primarily through funds raised at our annual Cooley- Moore Scholarship Luncheon Fashion Show.
+Since its inception in 1956 to present, the Chapter has awarded more than a quarter of a million dollars in scholarships, primarily through funds raised at our annual Cooley- Moore Scholarship Luncheon Fashion Show.
 In 1958 the Chapter held it first Cotillion and presented 16 ladies to society.
-To date the Chapter has presented over 1300 young ladies to society through its annual Cotillion.
+To date, the Chapter has presented over 1300 young ladies to society through its annual Cotillion.
 From 1974 to the present, the Chapter hosts an annual Christmas holiday luncheon for over 100 senior citizens and conducts an ongoing mentoring program for at-risk second through fifth grade girls – Project StepOut.

-The Chapter established its charitable affiliate, the Ivy Foundation of Northern Virginia in 2001.
-Since 2005, the Ivy Foundation of Northern Virginia has co-sponsored some of our programs to include the Cooley- Moore Scholarship and Project StepOut.
+The Chapter established its charitable affiliate, the Ivy Foundation of Northern Virginia, in 2001.
+Since 2005, the Ivy Foundation of Northern Virginia has co-sponsored some of our programs, to include the Cooley- Moore Scholarship and Project StepOut.

 In 2020, the Chapter implemented the Excellence Program Targets by volunteering hours tutoring and mentoring students; providing meals, numerous school supplies and educational workshops to residents of the chapter's three adopted shelters; participating in an HBCU College Fair; creating new cultural arts programs for youth and seniors; and starting a series of webinars to help members with financial and health issues impacting African-American women.
 Additionally, the Chapter has donated shoes to Soles4Souls and eyeglasses to the Lions Club.
-Zeta Chi Omega currently has about 400 members and Crystal D. Lander is the current Basileus.
+Zeta Chi Omega currently has about 400 members, and Crystal D. Lander is the current President.